StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudFoundry/How_add_new_Node_Types.md

   sub.call(["cf" ,"set-env",appName, strNewEnvironmentVariable, new_tmp_name])
   ...
   ```
-- warden container have a different file system than a typical linux system.
+- warden containers have a different file system than a typical linux system.
 Therefore there is the `replace.py` script to replace paths in files which should be executed on the warden container.
 To expand the list of paths add strings to the method `replaceStrings()` in the `FileCreator` class [here](https://github.com/StuPro-TOSCAna/TOSCAna/blob/master/server/src/main/java/org/opentosca/toscana/plugins/cloudfoundry/filecreator/FileCreator.java)

 To get further information about the python scripts take a look into the [script documentation](Python_Scripts_Overview.md)